 Bonnie grew up in the Upper Peninsula of Michigan.
 She was active in 4-H and FFA and showed steers, hogs, sheep and chickens at the state fair.
 Bonnie also had a love of companion animals and often had numerous cats and dogs growing up.

 Bonnie has been training dogs since 2003.
-She currently owns three adopted dogs (Sandy)-13 year old lab mix, (Ginger)- 7 year old German Shepherd and (Sheba)-11 year old cattle dog/terrier mix and one adopted FIV kitty (Jinx) who is 16 years young.
+She currently owns four adopted dogs (Sandy)-13 year old lab mix, (Ginger)- 7 year old German Shepherd, (Sheba)-11 year old cattle dog/terrier mix and her newest addition (Rusty)-7 mo old Golden Retriever.
+She also has one adopted FIV kitty (Jinx) who is 18 years young and their newest rescue, Lefty, a 1 yr old kitty who was found soaking wet and injured last year.
 She lost 2 Golden Retrievers (Ranger (14) and Shelby (6) ) in 2016

-She is a Certified Professional Dog Trainer-Knowledge and Skills Assessed (CPDT-KSA) from the Certification Council for Pet Dog Trainers, Certified Dog Trainer Advanced(CDTA) and PDTI (Professional Dog Training Instructor) from the International Association of Canine Professionals (IACP) and a Certified Kennel Operator (CKO) from the Pet Care Services Association (PCSA).
+She is a Certified Professional Dog Trainer-Knowledge and Skills Assessed (CPDT-KSA) from the Certification Council for Pet Dog Trainers, Certified Dog Trainer Advanced(CDTA) and Professional Dog Training Instructor (PDTI) from the International Association of Canine Professionals (IACP) and a Certified Kennel Operator (CKO) from the Pet Care Services Association (PCSA).
 She is also a Certified Trick Dog Instructor (CDTI) from Kyra Sundance’s Do More with Your Dog Program.
-Last but not least, she recently earned her Perception Modification certification from Kayce Cover.
+Last but not least, she recently earned her Perception Modification certification from Kayce Cover and attended the Training Between the Ears workshop with Mark McCabe.
 She is an endorsed member of the National Association of Dog Obedience Instructors (NADOI) and she is also a pet first aid instructor through Pet Tech International.